polterguy/lizzie/docs/introduction.md

 inner function invocation, and returns that decorated function invocation when referencing the symbol.

-If the above code is all Greek to you, it simply declares a variable named `foo`, and assigns the _"anonymous function"_ returned from the `function` invocation to the value of `foo`.
-Our `foo` function can take one parameter, and within our `foo` function we can de-reference this argument's value as `bar`.
-Since `bar` happens to be a function, that internally invokes `write`, with an argument that it has already been decorated with - We can evaluate `bar` in our `foo` function without arguments - Which is what we do in the above code _after_ we first write _"foo is invoked"_ to the console.
-For this reasons the evaluation of our `bar` function actually occurs _after_ we have written _"foo is invoked"_ to the console, even though we have created our function invocation as an argument to our `foo` function.

-An easy way to visualize this, is by realizing that the statement `@write(...)` does not invoke `write`, but rather creates an anonymous function, that once evaluated will invoke `write` with the arguments you have already declared that you want to use for your `write` invocation.
 Think of this in such a way that in Lizzie function invocations are also objects.
 The above `@write(...)` syntax is logically similar to the following JavaScript.

 ```javascript
 foo(function() { write("This will be evaluated last ...") });
 ```

-**FYI** - The `{...}` parts above simply creates a _"lambda object"_, that is
-basically a delegate, that internally contains a list of other delegates, that it sequentially evaluated once the _"lambda"_ is evaluated. `{}` simply creates an object, that happens to be a function, which you can execute when needed.

-Yet again, if this part is all Greek, simply keep on reading, and refer back to it later, at which point you'll have the necessary knowledge to understand this part.

 ### Changing a variable's value